MLHale/nebraska-gencyber-modules/2024/how_to_be_cyber_awesome_ethical_ai/README.md

 * __Confidentiality__: Define permissions for interactions with protected objects.

 ### Introduction
-Ethical AI refers to the development and deployment of artificial intelligence systems in ways that are fair, transparent, and respectful of human rights and values.
-It emphasizes the importance of ensuring AI technologies are used responsibly.
+In this lesson, we'll dive into Ethical AI, making sure AI is fair, transparent, and used for good, just like using a powerful tool responsibly.
+We'll also explore cutting-edge AI like ChatGPT and get hands-on to see AI in action.

 ### Goals